TheOdinProject/curriculum/dev_roadmap.md

 v0.0.8: Bug fixes, Curriculum UI / Navigation improvements,

-* Fix breakpoints for nav to not get in the way of the main navbar
 * Revisit and tighten up copy and message (a journey!)
-* Revisit the UX flows and overall design consistency
+* Revisit the UX flows and overall design consistency -- Fonts!
-* Serve the fonts myself... waiting for google fonts sucks.
 * Rebuild and remap the curriculum directory and lesson structure
 * Write copy for curriculum pieces
 * setup seeds to populate real data
+* GITHUB API KEYS
 * deploy backwards compatible with old structure
 * ???
-Change /curriculum index to redirect to courses index DONE Link the main courses page better!
+Change /curriculum index to redirect to courses index DONE Fix breakpoints for nav to not get in the way of the main navbar DONE Serve the fonts myself... waiting for google fonts sucks.
+NO: just reduced the total download payload.
+Serving myself may not be a better solution here.
+Each font weight/style is like 200kb!
+DONE Link the main courses page better!
 DONE Set up divs to link to for sections
 DONE Create some sort of nav / header in lesson show